Position

 What Makes Blackcurrant Ben Connan Special?

 Ben Connan blackcurrant is an outstanding early-season variety, developed by the Scottish Crop Research Institute.
 It is known for its compact habit, excellent mildew resistance, and heavy cropping potential.
 This variety is particularly suitable for smaller gardens due to its small bush variety status, making it an ideal choice for growers who need a reliable, space-efficient fruiting shrub.
-With yields reaching over 3.5kg (7lb) per bush, Ben Connan blackcurrant is highly productive and offers high-quality fruits that are rich in flavour.
+With yields reaching over 3.5kg (7lb) per bush, Ben Connan blackcurrant is highly productive and offers high-quality fruits rich in flavour.

 How to Plant Blackcurrant Ben Connan